Three on a Match (game show): Merchandise

 Milton Bradley made only one edition in 1972, which followed the first Prize Board version.

 Australian version

 Reg Grundy bought the rights to produce an Australian version for the Seven Network hosted by Bob Moore.
 It was promoted as "Australia's first color game show", although Australian television was still transitioning from black and white to color broadcasting during that time.
 Gameplay remained the same with a similar set as the American version used, as with other Grundy productions.
 However, the question and board values were divided by ten, meaning each pot was worth $1 per number of questions.
 Also, the Prize Board was played as a standard end game, with a vacation as the top prize.

+Attempted reboot

+In early 1983, Bob Stewart Productions entered into a partnership with Dick Clark Productions (a production company owned by the host of Pyramid, Dick Clark) and Syndicast Services to develop a 90-minute game show block consisting of revivals of old Stewart properties Eye Guess, Three on a Match and Chain Reaction for a possible launch that fall, then attempted to delay the launch to 1984-1985, but none of the planned revivals got off the ground.
+Jack Clark was slated to host the attempted reboot of Three on a Match.

 Episode status

 The series is believed to have been wiped, as per network practices of that era.
 Six episodes from March and April 1973 are held at the UCLA Film and Television Archive.
 Five episodes from February 1974 featuring a New York-area contestant, Fred Abrahams, have been released on the internet, and are from his own library.
 Another episode from December 1973 (with Howell announcing), a partial recording of a 1971 episode, and an audio recording of the June 1974 series finale, have been released on YouTube.

 The status of the Australian version is not known, but may have also been wiped.
 A single episode of the version is held by the National Film and Sound Archive.